TomK32/tomk32.github.io/_posts/2017-04-14-SSL-certificates-on-a-EC2-load-balancer.md

   Thankfully those days are over and we get free certs now.
 But, your certs are a bit dated like mine and about to run out.
   Here's some tips for you.

-At our [hackerspace](http://devlol.org) we run [letsencrypt](https://letsencrypt.org), fully automatic of course, and the only server missing out is an internal server operating our door lock. hard to get a cert for that but what I've read so far is you give it an external name lock.devlol.org, add that domain to your letsencryt cert, put it on the internal server and let the internal nameserver route lock.devlol.org to that internal server.
+At our [hackerspace](http://devlol.org) we run [letsencrypt](https://letsencrypt.org) which did indeed [change the game drastically](https://torquemag.io/2016/10/why-lets-encrypt-has-completely-changed-the-ssl-landscape/), fully automatic of course, and the only server missing out is an internal server operating our door lock. hard to get a cert for that but what I've read so far is you give it an external name lock.devlol.org, add that domain to your letsencryt cert, put it on the internal server and let the internal nameserver route lock.devlol.org to that internal server.
 No one's gonna be the wiser.